dourmiah/Fraud_detection_lead_2/README.md

 * In this ``README.md`` as well as some of the others documentation files, screen captures may include information relative to the previous project.
     * That shouldn't prevent you from understanding the point.
 * Most of the ``README.md`` are written so that you can rebuild the project on your own
-    * This is why they look like recipe
+    * This is why they look like recipe.
+    * This is made on purpose.
-    * The ``README.md`` is also a way, for me, to keep my own notes and share what I learn
+    * The ``README.md`` are also a way for me to keep my own notes and put down in black and white what I think I've understood.